 7. Varahicacos Ecological Reserve

-Be sure to take an hour to walk through the Varahicacos Ecological Reserve (located at Autopista Sur).
+Be sure to take an hour to walk through the Varahicacos Ecological Reserve (located off Autopista Sur).
 It’s an archaeological delight, and there are some graves that are more than 3000 years old, reminding you that Cuba’s history stretches back many years before Spanish settlement.
-It’s important to wear solid shoes, as there are many sharp rocks on the path.
+It’s important to wear good closed walking shoes, as there are many sharp rocks along the path.

 8. Cueva de Ambrosio

-When in Varadero, it’s fun to see how the other half live (or at least, how they used to).
-Xanadu is a huge mansion built by the multi-millionaire industrialist Irénée du Pont.
-It’s actually a rather classical looking building that suits the landscape, and is not some ostentatious eyesore.
+When in Varadero, it’s fun to see how the other half live, or at least, how they used to in the early part of the 19th century in Varadero’s.
+Xanadu built by the American industrialist Irenee Du Pont of 3M infamy as his retirement getaway retreat, it contains 11 bedrooms, 7 balconies and a private dock.
 Following Du Pont’s death in 1963, Xanadu was turned into a golf club, so you can now go for a round before cooling off in the ocean.